 Special Procedures When Due Diligence Cannot Be Performed

-A bank’s due diligence policies, procedures, and controls established pursuant to 31 CFR 1010.620(a) must include special procedures when appropriate due diligence cannot be performed.
-These special procedures must include when the bank should:
+A bank’s due diligence program for private banking accounts must include procedures to be followed in circumstances where appropriate due diligence cannot be performed, including when the bank should:

 - Refuse to open the account.